princeton-ddss/tigerflow/docs/mkdocs/guides/task.md

 - Utilizes these resources from `context` to send a request to the external API for each input file
 - Cleans up resources (e.g., HTTP session) at the end to ensure a graceful shutdown

-!!! info

-    `LocalAsyncTask` requires all operations to adhere to Python's `async`/`await` syntax.
-    For example, as shown above, file reading and writing are performed using `aiofiles`, since standard file I/O would block the event loop and prevent concurrent file processing.
+Notice that `LocalAsyncTask` requires all operations to adhere to Python's `async`/`await` syntax.
+For example, file reading and writing should be performed using `aiofiles`, since standard file I/O would block the event loop and prevent concurrent file processing.
 Similarly, `LocalAsyncTask` should not include compute-intensive logic, as this would also block the event loop and goes against its intended use.
 For compute-heavy tasks, consider using `SlurmTask` instead.

 ??? tip "API Rate Limits"